carljv/bigquery-mode/privacy.md

 ### Sharing user data

-The package only communicates with Google APIs.
+The `bigquery-el` package only communicates with Google APIs.
 No user data is shared with the owners of the package or any other service.

 ### Storing user data

-The package may store your credentials on your local machine, for later reuse by you.
+The `bigquery-el` package may store your credentials on your local machine, for later reuse by you.
 Use caution when using the package on a shared machine.

-By default, an OAuth token is cached in a local file, such as `~/.emacs.d/bigquery/bigquery-oauth`.
+By default, an OAuth token is cached in a local file, such as `~/.emacs.d/bigquery-el/bigquery-oauth`.
 See the package documentation for for information on how to control the location of the token cache or suppress token caching.